Pickering’s 2025 Budget

 2. Facebook Live with the City’s Director, Finance & Treasurer

 Did you miss the virtual presentation and Q&A on the Senior Staff Recommended Draft 2025 Capital Budget highlights?
-Watch the recording on YouTube(External link).
+Watch the recording on YouTube.

 This recording is from a live broadcast that took place on Thursday, November 7, 2024.